For information on Food Bank in light of the coronavirus outbreak, please click here

 Social Hub & Food Bank

 We aim to support people practically in a number of ways.
-We host the Social Hub every Monday and Thursday.
+We host the Social Hub every Monday and Friday from 12-2pm.
 This is where we run our Food Bank, which provides emergency food parcels for 3 days to people in crisis, and also give out Baby Basics parcels for parents or carers that struggle to afford baby supplies for children aged 0-2.
 This all happens alongside our drop-in cafe.
-Opening hours are Monday 2-4pm and Thursday 10.30am-12pm.

 We run a midweek church service for those who we meet through our Food Bank and Social Hub.
 This service has become a thriving community with people from all walks of life.
 It includes a free lunch, a time of worship and a short talk from the bible.
 There's also a chance to receive prayer and chat.
-This happens at 12pm every Wednesday.
+This runs from 12-2pm every Wednesday.

 Grace Enterprises is already doing incredible work in Nottingham, which has helped many people find work for the first time in their lives and take the next step in life.
 For more information about Grace Enterprises and the work we’re doing to transform Nottingham click here.

 The first company we set up as part of this initiative is Radiant Cleaners, an award-winning Social Enterprise.
 You can find more about their services here.